bizlett/bizlett/README.md

 ### I am a Junior Full Stack Developer, currently working on my final project at Code Institute.

-📚 I am currently building a wedding website with RSVP application.
-Its a full static website and REST API using Python, Flask, HTML, CSS, JQuery and MongoDB
+📚 Last project I built was a wedding website with RSVP application.
+Its a full static website and REST API using Python, Flask, HTML, CSS, JQuery and MongoDB.
+Link below...

 👀 I’m interested in full stack development overall.
 Developing new interests as I learn!

 🏊‍♀️ Heading to shore for a sunrise swim is how I start the day

-⛰️ Nothing better to clear my head than getting out to the Welsh mountains, walking and wild camping with my husband
+⛰️ Nothing better to clear my head than getting out to the Welsh mountains, walking and wild camping

-🍽️ Meals out are how I like to unwind - the more unusual the food, the better!

 📫 How to reach me: message me here or head on over to my [LinkedIn](https://www.linkedin.com/in/bizzyday/)